JackHanni/ScaredyCat/README.md

 ### 1. Dot Product
-cone of vision for the ghosts
-if the ghost sees the player better when it's looking directly at the player and not at all when it's 90 degrees or more away from the ghost's forward direction.
+John Lemon fear when he looks at an enemy increases.
+The more directly he looks at an enemy (ghost or gargoyle), the more he sweats.

 #### Implementation Details:
+Created an "Enemy" tag and tagged all the enemies accordingly.
+Made a script based on "Observer.cs" and made it for John called "PlayerView.cs".
+Made a collider for John's vision and if an enemy enters, the dot product of the displacement vector and John's forward direction determines who much the sweat particle effect produces particles.

 ### 2. Linear Interpolation
 Added smooth rotation and movement.

 #### Implementation Details:
-In `PlayerMovement` script, for `OnAnimatorMove` method, implemented **Lerp** foor movement and **Slerp** for rotation.
+In `PlayerMovement` script, for `OnAnimatorMove` method, implemented **Lerp** for movement and **Slerp** for rotation.

 ### 3. Particle Effect
 The particle effect of the dust trail behind the cat when he moves.
+Also, sweat particles effect when you look at an enemy a lot.

 #### Implementation Details:
+Particle effect under character parent.

 ### 4. Sound Effect